© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lyddington Bedehouse: a medieval bishop's palace and post-medieval almshouse with moat, gardens, fishponds and cultivation remains is a scheduled monument protected by Historic England under reference 1013825.
 View the official record →

-Lyddington Bedehouse is a medieval bishop's palace that served as a residence for the bishops of Lincoln during the fourteenth and fifteenth centuries, subsequently converted into an almshouse or bedehouse in the post-medieval period.
+Lyddington Bedehouse is a medieval bishop's palace converted into a post-medieval almshouse, located in Rutland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013825.

 Lyddington Bedehouse: a medieval bishop's palace and post-medieval almshouse with moat, gardens, fishponds and cultivation remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013825.